 - Economic growth can be measured in a particular period.
 As opposed to economic development is a continuous process so that it can be seen in the long run.

-To understand the two terms economic growth and economic development, we will take an example of a human being.
+To understand the two terms, we will take an example of a human being.
 The term growth of human beings simply means the increase in their height and weight which is purely physical.
-But if you talk about human development, it will take into account both the physical and abstract aspects like maturity level, attitudes, habits, behaviour, feelings, intelligence and so on.
+But if you talk about human development, it will take into account both the physical and abstract aspects like maturity level, attitudes, habits, behaviour, feelings, intelligence, and so on.

 In the like manner, growth of an economy can be measured through the increase in its size in the current year in comparison to previous years, but economic development includes not only physical but also non-physical aspects that can only be experienced like improvement in the lifestyle of the inhabitants, increase in individual income, improvement in technology and infrastructure, etc.